SAP-samples/cloud-workflow-samples/cf-capitalexpenditure-lp/README.md

 - Approvers have three decision options (Approve, Reject, Request Rework), and based on the decision, the next approval step will be created or requested for a rework or the approval request will be terminated.
 - Acceptance from all Approvers will send a notification to the requestor and complete the process.
 ## Pre-Requisites
-The following SAP Cloud Platform services are required for this scenario:
+The following SAP Business Technology Platform services are required for this scenario:
   - Application Runtime
-  - SAP Cloud Platform Business Application Studio / Web IDE
+  - SAP  Business Application Studio
-  - SAP Cloud Platform Workflow management
+  - SAP Workflow management
-  - SAP Cloud Platform Portal
+  - SAP Cloud  Portal / Launchpad Sservice
-  - SAP Cloud Platform Document Management Service, Integration option
+  - SAP  Document Management Service, Integration option
   - SAP HANA Cloud
-  - SAP Cloud Platform Identity Authentication Service (optional)
+  - SAP Identity Authentication Service (optional)

-SAP Cloud Platform Workflow Management provides standard content for automating [Capital Expenditure Approval Process](https://api.sap.com/package/sapcapitalexpenditureapprovalprocess?section=Overview).
+SAP  Workflow Management provides standard content for automating [Capital Expenditure Approval Process](https://api.sap.com/package/sapcapitalexpenditureapprovalprocess?section=Overview).

 ## Capital Expenditure Approval
 The following modules are available in this multi target application project.
 ### CustomUIForCapex
-This project contains custom HTML5 applications as well as Fiori Launch Pad and Cloud Application Programming model modules which are required for capital expenditure request creation and for the approval process.
+This project contains custom HTML5 applications  and Cloud Application Programming model modules which are required for capital expenditure request creation and for the approval process.

 Please note that during deployment of the project those resources will be processed:
   - Destination service with the name *Destination* (will be created, if not existent);